 Founded by Gary Douglas, one of the most amazing tool of the many tools of Access is the Clearing Statement.
 The ‘Get your Happy on’ page have good introduction videos to the following 4 tools of Access Consciousness (includes a video explains the Clearing statement):

 -Ease, Joy and Glory (mantra)

 After learning about Access, I have been learning more by watching Dr Dain Heer’s videos on youtube, using the Access App and reading the posts on the Access Consciousness blog.
 They also have classes and facilitators of the different tools like the Access Bars, foundation classes, advanced and other classes, all over the world.
 In my several weeks of getting acquainted with Access, have come across, learnt and used simply empowering tools.

-He is not your Guru, going by the title of Tony Robin’s Netflix documentary that goes behind one of his sold out massive live events (that costs hundreds of dollars).
+He is not your Guru, going by the title of Tony Robin’s Netflix documentary covering one of his sold out massive live events (that costs hundreds of dollars).
 Physically Tony Robins looks like a huge rugby player or a heavy weight wrestler.
-His voice, personality, energy and most importantly his inspiring life is no less.
+His voice, personality, energy and most importantly his inspiring life oozes strength yet warmth.
 He is there to uplift people and to help them get over their blocks in life- be it mental, career, relationships or business related.
 He does everything from live events, coaching, retreats to online training.
 Head over to Tony Robin’s blog for some inspiring reads.

 Best for: Expanding your consciousness, learning yoga and meditation

 Gaia, pronounced as ‘guy – ah’, in Greek mythology refers to the mother earth goddess, revered as mother, nurturer and giver of life.
 Based off this concept is Gaia.com who are on a mission to build a more conscious world.
 They are the Netflix of Conscious media.